oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Status List Aggregation {#aggregation}

 Status List Aggregation is an optional mechanism offered by the Issuer to publish a list of one or more Status List Tokens URIs, allowing a Relying Party to fetch Status List Tokens provided by this Issuer.
-This mechanism is intended to support fetching and caching mechanisms and allow offline validation of the status of a Reference Token for a period of time.
+This mechanism is intended to support fetching and caching mechanisms and allow offline validation of the status of a Referenced Token for a period of time.

 If a Relying Party encounters an error while validating one of the Status List Tokens returned from the Status List Aggregation endpoint, it SHOULD continue processing the other Status List Tokens.